wingsingChan/EDA_2122_SABE_HRdata/README.md

 This is a repository containing a working dataset for the teaching of an undergraduate course at the University of Hong Kong.

-The dataset was collected by Wing Sing Chan as part of a research study to investigate the spatial ecology of freshwater turtles in Hong Kong and has been modified to the purpose of teaching.

 ## General Information

 __Project Title__: Movement ecology of Beale's eyed turtles (_Sacalia bealei_)